Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 There are an almost limitless number of metrics you can monitor using available devices connected to the vehicle metrics and reporting available through to Verizon Connect fleet management software.
 Start by deciding what's important to your fleet and go from there.

-Managing mobile staff the fair way
+Managing mobile staff fairly

-After deciding what metrics are important to the fleet and what you will be measuring, it's time to involve HR and link these metrics with your driver management.
+After deciding what driver safety metrics are important to the fleet and what you will be measuring, it's time to involve HR and link these metrics with your driver management.
 While your HR department will no doubt have specific policies on how staff are managed, employees tend to work best when they are measured against KPIs that are objective, fair and easily measurable.

 - Specific — Your drivers need to know exactly how they'll be measured.
 A specific policy such as 'drivers must not exceed the speed limit by 10MPH' is a more effective KPI than 'drivers must not drive recklessly'.